RecordsKeeper/multichain/docs/source/contributing.rst

 Contributing
 ============

-We encourage open source contribution!
+We encourage open source contributions!

-To get started, you can try Building from Source in order to familiarize yourself with the components of RecordsKeeper and the build process.
+To get started, you can try building from the source code in order to familiarize yourself with the components of RecordsKeeper and the build process.
 Also, it may be useful to become well-versed with command line functions for RecordsKeeper.

 In particular, we need help in the following areas: